kareemob/Kareem-s-technical-assessment/README.md

 - 💪 Add the dependencies into Your pom.xml file.

-- 💪 Run mvn clean test.
+- 💪 Run "mvn clean test" .

-- 💪 You can dynamically run this repo in chrome of firefox, **Ex:** mvn clean test -Dbrowser="chrome"  .
+- 💪 You can dynamically run this repo in chrome of firefox, **Ex:** "mvn clean test -Dbrowser="chrome""  .

 ## Thank You! 🥳